Getting to campus

 Cross the road at the pelican crossing, located at the Allanwater Café, and then continue to make your way through the town.
 Follow this route all the way through the town and out the other side.

-Our Stirling campus is easily accessible by bicycle and there are enough cycle storage areas across campus for some 480 bicycle spaces.
+Our Stirling campus is easily accessible by bicycle and there are 480 bicycle spaces across campus.

 Nextbike is a bike share scheme with locations throughout Stirling.
-We fund a corporate subscription with Nextbike which allows all staff and students free use of the scheme and free rental of a bike for the first 1 hour of every ride.
-A small charge (50p/ ½ hour) will apply for bike rentals longer than one hour.
+We fund a corporate subscription with Nextbike, which allows all staff and students free use of the scheme and free rental of a bike for the first 30 minutes of every ride.
+A small charge (50p per 30 minutes) will apply for bike rentals longer than 30 minutes.

-You can also hire bikes at any of the other Nextbike locations throughout the UK, the closest of which is in Glasgow.
+You can also hire bikes at any other Nextbike locations throughout the UK, the closest of which is Glasgow.

-University staff can save money and spread the costs through Cyclescheme.
+University of Stirling staff can save over 25% money on the purchase of bikes and accessories and spread the costs through Cyclescheme.

 Stirling is well connected by Scotland’s coach network and Stirling’s bus station is next to the train station.
 You can check timetables on the Citylink website and find out more about Edinburgh Airport Bus Connections.